toggins/Klawiatura/README.md

 ### Compiling

-Once you have the tools and libraries ready, executing the build is easy as cake:
+Once you have the tools and libraries ready, executing the build is simple:

 ```bat
 cmake -S . -B build -D CMAKE_BUILD_TYPE=Release